sharmin13017/Random-User-API-Performance-Test/README.md

 ## How to Run

-Install & Run JMeter software
+1.Install & Run JMeter software

-Download this "User-Request.jmx" file
+2.Download this "User-Request.jmx" file

-Save this .jmx file into apache "bin" folder
+3.Save this .jmx file into apache "bin" folder

-Run "ApacheJMeter.jar"
+4.Run "ApacheJMeter.jar"

-And finally open "User-Request.jmx", then click on the "start" button
+5.And finally open "User-Request.jmx", then click on the "start" button